eramitgupta/laravel-role-permission/README.md

 # Laravel Role-Permission

 This package provides an effortless way to manage roles and permissions in your Laravel application.
-With automatic database configuration, one-command publishing, and easy integration, you can quickly set up robust role-based access control without any hassle.
+With automatic database configuration, one-command publishing, and easy integration, you can quickly set up robust role-based access control without hassle.

 ## Getting Started